 - 1. Pants will be black.
-Jeans are not permitted.
-"Pro-tuff" EMS style uniform pants that have a side pocket are optional for EMT/AEMT students.
+"Tru-Spec" EMS style uniform pants that have a side pocket are optional for EMT/AEMT students, but are required for Paramedic students.
 If BDU style pants are worn, the pant leg must be hemmed and may not have drawstring style closures.
 The pants must be kept neat, clean, and ironed. - 2.
 The uniform shirt must be purchased as prescribed by the Program.
 The shirt should be kept clean, neat, and ironed.
-A clean, white undershirt must be worn under the uniform shirt for EMT/AEMT. - 3.
-In the event of inclement weather, the student may wear a black EMS style jacket.
+A clean, white short-sleeved undershirt must be worn under the uniform shirt for EMT/AEMT.
+A clean, black, short-sleeved undershirt will be worn under the Paramedic uniform.

+- 3. In the event of inclement weather, the student may wear a black EMS style jacket.
 The jacket must be plain, without adornments from other services or affiliations. - 4.
 Shoes or boots must be low-heeled, closed toe, black, and have rubber soles.
 Shoes should be kept in a neat and clean condition.
-Tennis-type shoes are NOT allowed unless directed by an instructor. - Students must wear a watch with a second hand (or digital), and bring a stethoscope, pen light, small note pad, black ink pen, and all required clinical forms to each clinical rotation. - Nametags must be worn at all times.
-The nametag shall be issued to each student by the EMS Academy Program unless otherwise specified by individual institutions.

-- 7. Hands must be clean and nails trimmed neatly.
+Tennis-type shoes are NOT allowed unless directed by an instructor. - 5.
+Students must wear a watch with a second hand (or digital), and bring a stethoscope, pen light, small note pad, black ink pen, and all required clinical forms to each clinical rotation. - 6.
+Nametags must be worn at all times.
+The nametag shall be issued to each student by the EMS Academy Program unless otherwise specified by individual institutions. - 7.
+Hands must be clean and nails trimmed neatly.
 Acrylic or other artificial nails are prohibited.
 Only clear nail polish is allowed.
 Nails cannot extend beyond the fingertips.
-One ring will be allowed on each hand. - 8.
+A wedding band will be the ONLY ring allowed on the Intern's hand. - 8.
 Hair must be clean and neat and of a natural color [no funky hair; no funky hair color].
 Hair must be kept off the shoulders at all times.
 No flamboyant or distracting hair styles such as Mohawks, dreadlocks, fad hairstyles, or unconventional haircuts, as determined by the Director of the EMS Academy.
 No beards.
 Mustaches must be trimmed to the corner of the mouth. - 9.
-All visible tattoos must be covered [Director's discretion] - 10.
+All visible tattoos must be covered. - 10.
 No perfume or aftershave is permitted. - 11.
-You are expected to bathe regularly and wear an effective deodorant.

-12. No jewelry shall be worn [including earrings]except for a simple wedding band.
+You are expected to bathe regularly and wear an effective deodorant. - 12.
+No jewelry shall be worn [including earrings].
 No piercings or adornments are allowed.
 Necklaces should be tucked into the shirt.
 Students must understand that jewelry can be a significant safety and infection control hazard in the clinical setting and should plan accordingly.